 How to feed a French Bulldog?

-The amount of food that should be given to a French Bulldog depends on its size, age, build, metabolism and activity level.
-That said, there are no general rules when it comes to how much to feed your dog.
-Be sure to choose very good quality food, monitor your dog's weight and consult your veterinarian if you have any doubts.
+The amount of food that should be given to a French Bulldog depends on his size, age, build, metabolism, and activity level.
+That said, there are no general rules regarding how much to feed your dog.
+Be sure to choose very good quality food, monitor your dog's weight, and consult your veterinarian if you have any doubts.

-No dog should be overweight, but it is especially important to watch the weight of dogs of this breed, otherwise they risk having even more serious respiratory problems.
+No dog should be overweight, but it is especially important to watch the weight of dogs of this breed.
+Otherwise, they risk having even more severe respiratory problems.